tomsotte/aws-pipeline-watcher/README.md

 # AWS Pipeline Watcher

+> Disclaimer: this project was made entirely with GitHub Copilot agent.
+No other human developer has been exploited.

 A Ruby CLI tool that provides live updates showing the status of AWS CodePipelines and CodeBuild projects with real-time monitoring and colorful output.

 ## Features